 And then it gets weird.

-Del wants to have nothing to do with this, even though something is obviously wrong and Grace is beside herself in fear and grief.
-She tries to stop him from leaving, fails, and goes back to Palm Springs with Patrick and Violet, but not before Patrick tries to persuade Del to join them in Palm Springs.
+Del wants to have nothing to do with this turn of events, even though something is obviously wrong and Grace is beside herself in fear and grief.
+He leaves the house, much to Grace's despair.
+She tries to stop him from leaving, fails, and reluctantly goes back to Palm Springs with Patrick and Violet.
+Before they depart, though, Patrick tries to persuade Del to join them in Palm Springs.

 Del refuses, and Patrick provides his address should Del change his mind.
 This comes in handy as Del, of course, does change his mind and decides to take the cross-country trek to find Grace.